IDCubed/oms-docs/sources/oidc/skin_oidc_guide.rst

 https://github.com/IDCubed/oms-oidc/tree/master/oms-oidc-server/src/main/webapp/resources

-Everything you see in this directory gets packaged at ``/resources`` into the final WAR.
+Everything in this directory gets packaged at ``/resources`` into the final WAR.

 Reskinning OIDC is a matter of identifying what needs to change to accomplish the desired look & feel.
-In many situations, reskinning is simply a matter of changing the color theme of the OIDC.
-For the purpose, header.tag is the only file to overlay, as it contains the stylesheet used throughout the application.
+In many situations, reskinning is simply a matter of changing the stylesheet of the OIDC.
+For the purpose, header.tag is the only file to overlay, as it contains the stylesheet inline used throughout the application.
 In some cases it might be necessary to make more changes, such as swapping out a page: in this situations it is needed to make sure forms are still submitting correctly and that the model maps correctly into the new view.